opnweb/tass-scraper/README.md

 # TASS News Scraper

 A **powerful and free TASS web scraper** designed to efficiently aggregate news articles from `tass.com`.
-This data extraction tool enables journalists, researchers, and organizations to gather large datasets of Russian state media content for analysing propaganda patterns and narratives.
+This data extraction tool enables journalists, researchers, and organizations to gather large datasets of russian state media content for analysing propaganda patterns and narratives.

 ## 🔥 Features